rlugojr/linkurious-enterprise-manual/en/first-visualization/inspect.md

 ## Inspect nodes

 In order to view the different properties of a node, we click on it.
-Information immediately appear on the left side of the screen.
+Information immediately appears on the left side of the screen.

 ![](PropertiesCircle.png)